mauriziofonte/nextcloud-installer-mod/vagrant/README.md

 # Setup
 `vagrant up` will install everything

-Go to [https://localhost:8080/](https://localhost:8080/) and access Nextcloud with credentials `ncadmin / nextcloud`
+Go to [https://localhost:8080/](https://localhost:8080/) and access Nextcloud with credentials `nextcloudusr / nextcloud`

 # Information
 - `VagrantFile` contains instructions to run an inline script: `install.sh`